JamBrains/jam-docs/docs/advanced/networking/conn_grid.md

 ---
-id: Connectivity
+id: Connectivity Grid
-sidebar_label: Connectivity
+sidebar_label: Connectivity Grid
-sidebar_position: 2
+sidebar_position: 3
 ---

 Our interpretation of the SNP spec leads to the following connectivity graph.
 There are three grids;